MobilityDB/MobilityDB-AWS/README.md

  --nodes 3
 ```

-In the region option you can use the nearest region from your location.
-In the node-type option you can define the type of the ressource for the created node.
-AWS provides a lot of ressource type.
-In my case i have defined a m5.large type, which is 2 CPUs, 8G of RAM, 10G of storage.
-You can find the entire list of node type [here](https://eu-west-3.console.aws.amazon.com/ec2/v2/home?region=eu-west-3#LaunchInstanceWizard:).
+When specifying the node-type parameter, you have the freedom to designate the resource type for the newly created node.
+AWS presents an array of resource types to choose from.
+In my scenario, I've chosen the m5.large instance type.
+This type offers 2 CPUs, 8GB of RAM, and 10GB of storage capacity.
+For your convenience, the complete catalog of available node types can be found [here](https://eu-west-3.console.aws.amazon.com/ec2/v2/home?region=eu-west-3#LaunchInstanceWizard:).

  The ssh-access option used to accept ssh connection if you want to access to your EC2 instances created via ssh.